 I was born in Yorkshire, still live there now and have lived in the county for most of my life.
+I consider myself very fortunate to live here and of course, I celebrate Yorkshire Day every year.
+This post might explain why Yorkshire people are so passionate about where they live.

-Yorkshire is undeniably one of the most beautiful areas in Britain.
-The county boasts two national parks (the North Yorkshire Moors and The Yorkshire Dales) as well as three Areas of Outstanding Natural Beauty (Nidderdale, the Howardian Hills and the North Pennines).
-It’s a very diverse area with a dramatic coastline made up of golden, sandy beaches, coastal resorts and rugged clifftops.
-Inland there are historic cities, abbey ruins, craggy castles, classical gardens, steep-sided valleys, heather-clad moors, pretty market towns, limestone scars, swift flowing rivers and spectacular waterfalls.
+It’s a very diverse area with a dramatic coastline of golden, sandy beaches, coastal resorts and rugged clifftops.
+Inland are historic cities, abbey ruins, craggy castles, classical gardens, steep-sided valleys, heather-clad moors, pretty market towns, limestone scars, swift-flowing rivers and spectacular waterfalls.

 In addition, Yorkshire has over two thousand ancient monuments and around thirty-two thousand listed buildings.
 Its many museums include the National Railway Museum in York, the National Coal Mining Museum for England in Wakefield and The National Media Museum in Bradford.